 - Victorian with its unique ability to be fitted to either dado or picture rail heights compliments spaces particularly well such as studies and offices

 - Edwardian provides a slightly more contemporary feel than Victorian and works well in living rooms, dining rooms and other reception rooms.

 Smooth flat and dry walls?
 Our Georgian panelling can be glued directly to the wall using a panel adhesive such as Gripfill or No Nails.
+Run a bead about 20mm in from all 4 edges and then a generous zig zag across the rest.
+Allow roughly around one tube per Full Size sheet/per 3 Tall Panels/per 4 Short Panels.
 The Open Backed panelling only requires a thin film of adhesive for its application, so that a homogenous appearance is achieved.
 Use of PVA - applied with a mini roller - is one very effective method, but always check the suitability of the glue being used to the wall surface to which it is being applied.
-Use a pin gun or panel pins to hold panelling in place, whilst the glue sets, and then remove or hammer home afterwards.
+For all types of panelling, use a pin gun or panel pins to hold panelling in place, whilst the glue sets, and then remove or hammer home afterwards.

 Rough walls?
-Fix battens to walls and then fix either Georgian direct to these or dryline with plasterboard if using open backed types.
+Fix battens to walls and then fix either Georgian direct to these, ensuring that all edges are fully supported, or dryline with plasterboard if using open backed types.
 On external walls insulation can be placed between the battens to enhance the thermal performance of the wall.

 Residual damp?
 Ensure the cause of damp has been dealt with first, and then fix as described in 3 above.

 Where services are to be concealed?
 Construct studwork using a minimum of 50mm x 50mm timber, ensuring that all panel edges are fully supported.
 Fix panels to the studwork created using panel adhesive - use screws over sections that may require future inspection access.